Rik Simpson on Producing Coldplay

 Any of the other UAD-2 stuff you use besides the reverbs and the tape machines?
 Did you use any of the dynamics plug-ins?

 Yeah, again the FATSO™ Jr./Sr. Tape Sim. & Compressor Plug-In.
 You probably see a theme evolving here – it's all about character to me.
 Trying to get back what we lost when we switched over to digital.
 Yeah, so the Fatso is fantastic, does a great job.
-And even very subtle things like the Roland® Dimension D.
+And even very subtle things like the Studio D Chorus Plug-In.

 Do you guys record at 44.1 or 48 kHz?